-PHIRI (Population Health Information Research Infrastructure) is a 36 months project funded by the European Commission.
-PHIRI builds on the achievements of the BRIDGE Healthand the projects, which covered major EU health policy areas based on the past experience of European project on indicators.
+PHIRI (Population Health Information Research Infrastructure) is 36 months projects funded by the European Commission.
+PHIRI builds on the achievements of the BRIDGE Health and the Joint Action on Health Information (InfAct) projects, which covered major EU health policy areas base on the past experience of European project on indicators.

 The project was launched in November 2020.
 It includes 41 partners in 30 countries.